History of Poonch: Early history

-Ancient History
+Ancient history

 When Alexander invaded the lower Jhelum belt to fight Porus, the Jhelum valley region was known as Abhisara.
-It is likely that the Kashmir Valley was under the control of this region.
+It is likely that the Kashmir Valley controlled this region.
 The Abhisaras submitted to the invader, along with Ambhi of Takshashila (Taxila), and the region was consolidated into the Alexander's empire.

 The Rajatarangini mentions Poonch under the name Paranotsa.
 Xuanzang in the 7th century transliterated it as Pun-nu-tso.

 Based on the Mahabharata evidence, and evidence from 7th century Chinese traveler Xuanzang, the districts of Rajouri, Poonch and Abhisara had been under the sway of the Republican Kambojas during epic times.

 At the time of Xuanzang's visit, the Kashmir Valley controlled all the territories adjacent to it in the south and the west, including Taxila, which is said to have been subjugated at a recent date.

 Sovereign State

-Around 850CE, Poonch became a sovereign state ruled by Raja Nar, who was basically a horse trader.
-According to Rajatrangani, Raja Trilochanpal of Poonch gave a tough fight to Mahmood Ghaznavi who invaded this area in 1020.
+Around 850CE, Poonch became a sovereign state ruled by Raja Nar, who was a horse trader.
+According to Rajatrangani, Raja Trilochanpal of Poonch gave a formidable resistance to Mahmood Ghaznavi who invaded the region in 1020.
 Ghaznavi failed to enter Kashmir, as he could not capture the fort of Lohara (modern day Loran, in district of Poonch).